 Shirley Edwards – Secretary & Lifetime Member

 Shirley has been a contributing member of CICADA Queensland for over 10 years and secretary since the mid 1990’s.
 She is a bilateral cochlear implant recipient and worked for Queensland Police for over 20 years in a variety of administrative roles.
-Shirley was previously responsible for the newsletter (now Josephine’s job!!), and enjoys the contact with other cochlear recipients.
-She is involved in furthering access for all hearing-impaired people, via such means as captioning and campaigning for open captioned movies.
+Shirley enjoys the contact with other cochlear recipients.
+She is involved in furthering access for all hearing-impaired people via captioning and campaigning for open captioned movies.
 She currently works 1-2 days a week for Bradley Reporting, CICADA Queensland’s official captioners.

 Josephine McMahon – Magazine Editor

-Josephine comes to CICADA Queensland with a wealth of experience in administration, library and database management services.
+Josephine has worked in a variety of administration roles in both the government and private sectors.
 She holds a Bachelor of Arts with Honours in history and literature from Griffith University.
-She has worked in a variety of administration roles in both the government and private sectors.
-Her many interests include historical documentaries, drama, film, jogging, Tai Chi, swimming, bush-walking, photography and gardening.
+Her many interests include historical documentaries, fiction, film, jogging, Tai Chi, swimming, bush-walking, photography and gardening.

 Penny Phillips – Sunshine Coast Representative

 Penny has been a CICADA Queensland member for three years and a Cochlear recipient for almost two years.
 She lives in Currimundi on the beautiful Sunshine Coast and has two sons and six gorgeous grandchildren.
 She has a background in Administration and Office work and was Secretary for Better Hearing Sunshine Coast for twelve years.
-Recently she became the CICADA Queensland rep for the Sunshine Coast area and is looking forward to meeting and supporting local Cochlear Implantee’s, on the Coast, and being a productive member of CICADA Queensland, also keeping up to date with all things relating to hearing loss and cochlear implants.
 She enjoys the great outdoors, gardening, walking the dog, cycling, keeping healthy and fit and keeping in touch with friends and family.

 Judith Raxworthy – Fraser Coast Representative